“Emerging countries in turmoil pose great opportunity for evangelism.”

 Ministries have a difficult time connecting their people with the needs of others in foreign lands.
 Hosting a hunger meal not only feeds the starving but provides spiritual nutrition for those that are living in the land of prosperity.

-The first thing that comes to mind when we think about child sponsorship is a face of a beautiful child on a refrigerator.
+The first thing that comes to mind when we think about child sponsorship is the face of a beautiful child on a refrigerator.
 The ugly truth is that not one but thousands need sponsorship and will never come in contact with a camera.

 WHY IMMEDIATE CARE?